klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## Reduces Cost

+BetaComp's [reference section](/reference/ReferenceOverview) reduces the time it takes to learn all of routesetting's vocabulary about Routes and Walls, therefore the cost to train routesetters is reduced.

 <!-- ---------------------------------------------------------------------------- -->
 ## Rewards Me

 <!-- ---------------------------------------------------------------------------- -->
 ## Saves Time

+BetaComp's [reference section](/reference/ReferenceOverview) reduces the time it takes to learn all of climbing's vocabulary about Moves and routesetting's vocabulary about Routes and Walls.

 <!-- ---------------------------------------------------------------------------- -->
 ## Self-Actualization

 <!-- ---------------------------------------------------------------------------- -->
 ## Self-Transcendence

+Climbers can discover new movements which will shared with the whole climbing community.

 <!-- ---------------------------------------------------------------------------- -->
 ## Sensory Appeal